 - Additional courses that are required by some schools might include Calculus (Math 221), Statistics (Math 132), and Physics (Phys 201 and 202).

 Application Procedures & Timeline

 Each Physician Assistant program has its own application deadline.
 These vary from October 1 through March 1, with the majority in November and December.
 Accredited Physician Assistant programs have an on-line application portal - Central Application Service for Physician's Assistants (CASPA).
 It is recommended that you finish your CASPA application at least four weeks prior to the deadline for your targeted program.
 This will require contacting individuals for letters of recommendation (they can submit them on-line via the CASPA website), and getting official transcripts from all of your college course work sent to the appropriate programs prior to the deadline date.
-The GRE paper-based test is given at specific test sites generally in October, February, and June, with scores being reported approximately 6 weeks following the exam.
-You can also register for a computer-based version of the GRE, that is given more frequently at specific test sites.
+The GRE test is given electronically or on paper at specific test sites generally in October, February, and June.
 If the Physician Assistant program you are applying to requires the GRE, be sure you will take the exam and have your scores available prior to the program's application deadline.